phofl/phofl.github.io/content/posts/cow_mechanism.md

 The mechanism defers copies in pandas as much as possible, which is quite different from the non-CoW behavior.
 The reference tracking mechanism keeps track of all DataFrames that share memory, enabling more consistent behavior in pandas.

+The next part in this series will explain techniques that are used to make this mechanism more efficient.

 Thank you for reading.
 Feel free to reach out to share your thoughts and feedback about Copy-on-Write.